revelight/securityws/README.md

-This project was done individualy as the chief assignment for the course, over 1.5 semesters in Tel Aviv University.
+This project was done individualy as the chief assignment for the course, over two semesters in Tel Aviv University.

 Checking out the presentation is recommended.